davda54/agar.ai/README.md

 `main.py [-h] [--display] [--play] N,C [N,C ...]`

 ##### Positional Arguments:
-- `N,C`         list of pairs "N,C" where C is controller class name and N is number of these controllers to instantiate
+- `N,C`         list of pairs where C is controller class name and N is the number of these controllers to instantiate

 ##### Optional Arguments: